DataDog/integrations-core/ringcentral/README.md

 ## Overview

 [RingCentral][5] is a leading cloud-based communication and collaboration platform for businesses.
 It offers services such as voice, messaging, and video conferencing, seamlessly integrating with various business applications.
-Known for its reliability, security, and scalability, RingCentral enhances communication efficiency and collaboration.

-The RingCentral integration seamlessly collects voice and audit logs, as well as Voice (Analytics) and A2P SMS metrics, and sends them to Datadog for comprehensive analysis.
+The RingCentral integration collects voice and audit logs, as well as Voice (Analytics) and A2P SMS metrics, and sends them to Datadog for comprehensive analysis.

 ## Setup

 ### Generate API Credentials in RingCentral

-1. Login to your [RingCentral Developer][2] account using a user with Super Admin role or [Custom role](#create-and-assign-a-custom-role).
+1. Log into your [RingCentral Developer][2] account using a user with a Super Admin role or [Custom role](#create-and-assign-a-custom-role).
 2. Click **Console**.
 3. Under the *Apps* section, click **Register App**.
 4. Select **Rest API app** for the App type .